kostya-andrienko/main/README.md

-# xilinx - repo for xilinx boards software
+# xilinx - repo of xilinx products and solutions